lbehrndt/find-me-a-flat/README.md

 ## Features

 - **Adjustable search**: The program looks for listings based on your filters.
 By applying filters you will get the listings you want.
 - **Automated messaging**: No need to message every single listing.
 The program does it for you.
-It adds the owners name too ;)
+It adds the owners name, too. 😉
-- **Personalized messages with ChatGpt (optional)**: Don't worry about being ignored, because you didn't write a personalized message.
+- **Personalised messages with ChatGpt (optional)**: Don't worry about being ignored.
+Personalised messages make it much easier to get your foot in the door, literally.

-## Usage
+## Usage And Configuration

 ### 1. Automated Apartment Hunt

+Go to [WG-Gesucht](https://www.wg-gesucht.de/en/) and search for rooms in your desired city.
 Specify the filters you want to use.
 For example: Berlin, flatshare, max.
 500€.
 Enable the filters and copy the url into the `.env` file:

 ```env
 FILTER_URL=https://www.wg-gesucht.de/en/wg-zimmer-in-Berlin.8.0.1.0.html?offer_filter=1&city_id=8&sort_order=0&noDeact=1&categories%5B%5D=0&rMax=500